die-hardfan/VLSI_articles/cmos/readme.md

 ![inverter](/cmos/images/inverter.png)

-Suppose, initially the input is at a stable 0, and output is at a stable 1, then NMOS is off and PMOS is on.
+Suppose, initially, the input is at a stable 0, and the output is at a stable 1, then the NMOS is off and the PMOS is on.
 - When V<sub>in</sub> starts increasing, the initial state is maintained (in Region A).
-- When V<sub>in</sub> reaches beyond threshold voltage of NMOS, NMOS turns on (saturation region) and V<sub>out</sub> starts decreasing.
-(Region B) PMOS is in linear region here.
+- When V<sub>in</sub> reaches beyond the threshold voltage of NMOS, NMOS turns on (saturation region) and V<sub>out</sub> starts decreasing.
+(Region B) PMOS is in the  linear region here.
 - Eventually, in Region C, V<sub>in</sub> = V<sub>out</sub>.
-This is the transition period, that produces maximum short circuit current (since both MOSFETs are in saturation).
+This is the transition period that produces maximum short circuit current (since both MOSFETs are in saturation).
 If this is narrow, the short-circuit power dissipated decreases.
-- Region D operation is similar to Region B, but now NMOS is in linear region and PMOS is in saturation.
+- Region D operation is similar to Region B, but now NMOS is in the linear region and PMOS is in saturation.
-- When V<sub>in</sub> goes to V<sub>DD</sub>, NMOS is in linear region and PMOS is switched off.
+- When V<sub>in</sub> goes to V<sub>DD</sub>, NMOS is in the linear region and PMOS is switched off.
 (Region E)

 ### Dynamic Operation